huggingface/transformers/CONTRIBUTING.md

    $ make style
    ```

-   🤗 Transformers also uses `flake8` and a few custom scripts to check for coding mistakes.
+   🤗 Transformers also uses `ruff` and a few custom scripts to check for coding mistakes.
 Quality
    controls are run by the CI, but you can run the same checks with:

    ```bash